Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 Type:** Permanent
 **Mins:** Archery 4

 The Exalts Archery attacks are extended.
-They now suffer no Defense Penalty at Medium Range, and may attack at Long Range with a Partial Range Defense.
+They may now attack at Long Range, and at Melee Range for no penalty.

 Athletics
 ---------